Skip to main content

 • Unlimited history + CSV export — the only consumer IAQ monitor that keeps data permanently without a subscription

-• Free tier is usable — no Premium lock-in on basic sensor trending (Subscription Friction = 10)
+• Free tier is fully usable — no Premium lock-in on sensor trending or historical access

 • Readable e-ink display — at-a-glance status without pulling out a phone